 Make Design Matter is a series of free monthly inspirational talks for humanitarians.

-Article 25, in partnership with the BRE Trust and Hoare Lea, are bringing together outstanding design professionals who work to support the most vulnerable in society across the developing world.
+Article 25, in partnership with the BRE Trust, is bringing together outstanding design professionals who work to support the most vulnerable in society across the developing world.
 These inspiring monthly panel discussions consider the pursuit of progressive, sustainable architecture which focus on the communities they serve.

 Meet the architects and designers at the forefront of creative and positive change in building design for international development.